practicaldsc/fa24/resources.md

 ### Textbooks

 - [Principles and Techniques of Data Science](https://www.textbook.ds100.org/), the textbook for Berkeley's [Data 100](https://ds100.org) course.
+    - These are also supplemented by a set of [Course Notes](https://ds100.org/course-notes/).
 - [DSC 80 Course Notes](https://notes.dsc80.com).
 These notes were originally written for UCSD's version of this course, but have not been updated in a few years.
 - [Python for Data Analysis](https://wesmckinney.com/book/), an online textbook by Wes Mickinney, the original developer of `pandas`.
 - [DSC 10 Course Notes](https://notes.dsc10.com).
 These notes were written for UCSD's more introductory data science course, which introduces Python and Jupyter Notebooks.
 You'll find a lot of the material here useful, too.